marklogic/marklogic-kubernetes/README.md

 # MarkLogic Kubernetes Helm Chart

-This repository enables you to install MarkLogic on a Kubernetes cluster using the Helm package manager.
+This repository contains a Helm Chart that allows you to deploy MarkLogic on a Kubernetes cluster.
+Below is a brief description of how to easily create a MarkLogic StatefulSet for development and testing.
+See [MarkLogic Server on Kubernetes](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/marklogic-server-on-kubernetes.html) for detailed documentation about running this.

 ## Getting Started